TIMELINE:

 Hacking the system

 Techniques for hacking the system literally included prompt injection, white-fonting, and fabrication.
-(Yifei and me)
+(Yifei and Author) (Image is larger on click)

 Other inquiry